paolofullone/RunningTracker/Readme.md

 ```
 ## Load Tests

-Load tests are awesome to api's that will have many requests, we can have a stress test to check when the defined resource in terms of CPU and Memory will not support any more users for example, we can have a ramp of users to watch the degradation of response time etc.
+Load tests are essential for high-traffic APIs, we can have a stress test to check when the defined resource in terms of CPU and Memory will not support any more users for example, we can have a ramp of users to watch the degradation of response time etc.

-To adjust the right resources the load test is a very handful tool.
+To adjust the right resources the load test is a very effective tool.

 For the Load Tests I am using the k6 tool, which is a great tool to run load tests.